Doing Business in Qatar

 Exchanging business cards when meeting associates for the first time is common.
 The reverse side of business cards should be printed in Arabic, and expats must spend some time examining someone else's card before putting it away.

 Dos and don'ts of doing business in Qatar

-- DO make an effort to engage with the culture – learn some Arabic words, and educate yourself about the religion.
+Do make an effort to engage with the culture – learn some Arabic words, and become educated about the religion

-- DON'T be impatient, rude, or aggressive – this kind of behaviour will alienate you from the corporate culture in Qatar.
+Don't be impatient, rude or aggressive – this kind of behaviour will alienate expats from the corporate culture in Qatar